EricBryann/CG4002/README.md

 ### eval_server

-The code `eval_server.py` should run in the very beginning to start the server and wait for the connection from the evaluation client inside the `combine.py`
+The file `eval_server.py` should run in the very beginning to start the server and wait for the connection from the evaluation client inside the `combine.py`

 To install: